MagSec-fur/GLPI_knowlegde_base_number_plugin/knowledgeautonumber/README.md

 ## Usage

-When creating or editing an knowledgebase item, it will autogenarate a knowledgebase item ID in the forrmat `KI-#### `
+When creating or editing a knowledgebase item, it will genarate a knowledgebase item ID in the forrmat `KI-#### `

 ## Contributing